How can plants help us cope with global challenges?

 - 40 credits of other studies from this programme or other programmes

 The curriculum contains a personal study plan and it can contain career planning, transferable skill studies, exchange studies at another university, or an internship or apprenticeship period.

 You study the diversity of wild and cultivated plants from the Arctic to the Tropics, as well as plant functions from the molecular level, such as ontogeny and regulation of growth and differentiation, to the ecosystem level.
 The topics include:

 - Plant biotechnology and breeding

 - Regulation of growth, reproduction and differentiation of tissues

-- Biological basis of crop yield
+- Biological basis of crop yield and wood formation

 - Plant ecology and evolutionary biology